floreo-labs/Java-Core-Curriculum/lessons/review-problem-sets/ReadMe.md

 ### Problem Sets (Must Submit For Review)

-Instructions for review: Please do all three of the problems in a IntelliJ project.
-Each solution should be in its own class.
-Your main method in the Main class should be invoking the three solution methods from an object instance.
-Please send me (Bobby) the link when complete.
+Please complete all three of the problems in an IntelliJ project.
+Each solution should be in its own class with the main method in the Main class invoking the three solution methods from each object instance.
+Please send me (Bobby) the github link to your repo when complete.

 ### Q1.
 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.